-Whenever our bunnies run around the house and then we have people over, they are always surprised to find out that bunnies can be potty trained.
+Whenever our bunnies run around the house, and we have people over, they are always surprised to learn that bunnies can be potty trained.
 Who doesn’t want a fluffy, cuddly bunny following them around?
 It’s a dream, I’ll say that.

-When we got both our bunnies, they were not potty trained but we soon found out that potty training a bunny is EASY.
-You can usually potty train them in less than a week.
-That’s easier than a dog, a toddler, or even a cat!
+When we got both our bunnies, they were not potty trained, but we soon found out that potty training a bunny is EASY.
+You can usually potty train them in less than a week—that’s easier than training a dog, a toddler, or even a cat!

 We have only ever potty-trained Holland Lops, but other bunnies will be the same.
 This is because most rabbits want to go to the same spot.
 I’m talking pee here, not poop.
 With our bunnies, most of their poop goes in the litter, but some stragglers like to hang out outside the litter box.

 When you get your new bunny, whatever you are keeping it in, place a litter box in one of the corners.
 We use these and these.
 The second litter box is new to us.
 We specifically use the litter boxes with the high sides for our soon-to-be mama Hollands.
-When a bunny is pregnant, they are naturally inclined to dig, and their litter gets everywhere.
+When a bunny is pregnant, it is naturally inclined to dig, and its litter gets everywhere.
 The high sides prevent that.
 They are super easy to clean.

 So here’s what you do: